 With two triumphant editions already under its belt, Dubai Watch Week is back for 2017, with the dial across the board very much turned up to eleven.
 Running from 16th-20th November, its phenomenal success in such a short time has seen it outgrow its original location in Gate Village, at the heart of the Dubai International Financial Center.
+For those Rolex fans out there this is an event you might want to put on your list.
 This year the event moves to purpose-built showcase areas in the main courtyard and adjacent grounds in front of the spectacular Arc de Triomphe-style Gate Building.

 By contrast with many watch exhibitions around the world, the DWW is a completely non-commercial celebration of the skill, innovation, and artisanship of watchmaking.
 Comprising a week of seminars, workshops and brand displays by some of the biggest names in the industry, it’s a chance for the great and the good to come together purely for the love of the game, the exchange of ideas and sharing of information.